neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.4.md

 | 2019 | 15 Million   | 95 Million         |
 | 2020 | 5 Million    | 100 Million        |

 > \*: *The table is an outline of the plan, and does not represent the precise amount unlocked each year.
-For the precise amount, reference NEO's financial statements to be released at the end of Q4 2018.*
+For the precise amount, reference NEO's financial statements to be released soon.*

 <a name="on-chain-off-chain"> </a>